Simonhajd/Sticktility/journal.md

 June 8:

 I started on the button design. turns out I think this project is going to be much smaller than I expected but thats not a problem.
 I looked into using the usb-c, or an attachment device, to be detected to turn it on, but figured I should have a hardwired button.
-I found a small enoguh latching button on adafruit im planning on using, I implemented it into the pcb, and i modeled it in Fusion. then added the same cutout style I did with the usb-c to let it slide in.
+I found a small enoguh latching button on adafruit im planning on using, I implemented it into the pcb, and I modeled it in Fusion. then added the same cutout style I did with the usb-c to let it slide in.

 ** Total time spent: 3 hours 53 minutes**

 June 9:

 I started on the design to attach the cages to the outer shell.
-I landed on (hopefully) strong magnets since i really didnt want screws on both ends, or a flimsy 3d printed latch.
+I landed on (hopefully) strong magnets since I really didnt want screws on both ends, or a flimsy 3d printed latch.

 ** Total time spent: 1 hours 12 minutes**